 The free event, organized by State Senator Carolyn Comitta and the Maternal and Child Health Consortium of Chester County (MCHC), offers an opportunity for moms, children, families, and others to connect with more than 20 local community organizations and the invaluable resources they offer.

 “Our young children are the future and it’s essential that parents, grandparents, guardians, and families can access the support and resources they need to raise strong, healthy, and happy kids,” Comitta, who serves on the Pennsylvania Women’s Health Caucus, said.
-“Whether you are an expectant mom, a new mom, or just looking for additional information and assistance in supporting children and families, we hope you’ll join us on Abril 12 in Coatesville.”
+“Whether you are an expectant mom, a new mom, or just looking for additional information and assistance in supporting children and families, we hope you’ll join us on April 12 in Coatesville.”

 Milena Lanz, the Executive Director of MCHC, stated, “We at MCHC are delighted to collaborate with the office of Senator Comitta . . .
 As champions of community health for over two decades, MCHC is proud to continue our legacy of care in Chester County.”
 She continued, “We’ve dedicated ourselves to supporting at-risk mothers and newborns, and this upcoming event symbolizes our unwavering commitment to nurturing futures and fostering healthier communities.”